 I quickly got into the then popular “blog scene” featuring such luminaries as (in no particular order) Matt Haughey, Anil Dash, Jeffrey Zeldman, Jason Kottke, Eric Meyer, Mark Pilgrim, Cameron Barrett, Dave Shea, Dan Cederholm, Douglas Bowman and Daniel Bogan, amongst others, taking design and development cues as the web quickly evolved.
 I was even one of the kottke.org micropatrons.

 In 2006, I went to university at the University of Reading where I got a degree in Computer Science.
 During that time, I worked for a year at the Microsoft Technology Centre in Reading.

 Around the end of 2008, wackomenace went offline as I migrated to more “respectable” domain names.

 My first job out of university was a Business Analyst at Royal Dutch Shell on the graduate programme.
 I stayed with Shell for four-and-a-half years, working in a number of areas and it’s also where I met my future wife.

 After this time, I decided that I wanted to get back into hands-on development and so left the comfort of a multinational company to move to orderswift, a small startup working in online food ordering.
 It was a change of industry and a massive change of pace and responsibility, doing everything from web development to hardware installation and customer service.
 I stayed for a year, but probably learnt about five years worth in the time!

-In April 2021, I moved to Hopin, where I am a Senior Backend Engineer, and in May 2021, we moved to our new house.
+In April 2021, I moved to Hopin, where I am a Senior Backend Engineer, working on customer-facing analytics.
+In May 2021, we moved to our new house.